GianCastle/GianCastle/README.md

 ## Helloow, I'm Gian

+🧑🏾‍💻 Sr. Fullstack Developer @ VirtualMind

 📚  Facebook Developers Circle Lead in Santo Domingo

-🔭  I’m currently a  Sr. Fullstack Developer @ VirtualMind

-🌱  I’m currently learning ...
-Music Development and Composition

-👯  I’m looking to collaborate on ...
-NodeJS React Open Source projects, mostly related about Audio and Music

-💬  Ask me about ...
-React, Functional Programming and Music/Sound Composition with Garageband

-📫  How to reach me: ... @gian.castle on Instagram. @GianCastle everywhere else
+📫  How to reach me:  @GianCastle everywhere else

 You can read my [my blog](https://giancastle.com) and see what's on my mind